balder-dev/balder/doc/source/getting_started/balder_components.rst

 How does this work together?
 ============================

-It is really important to know the difference, so we want to repeat it again.
-The most important differences between scenarios and setups are:
+In order to understand Balder, it is really important to be clear about the meaning of scenarios and setups, which is why we want to remind ourselves of this again:

 **Scenario:** Describes what you need

 **Setup:** Describes what you have

 These are the golden rules, Balder works with.

-After you have defined a scenario, add some devices to it and instantiate their feature objects as their class attributes.
+You have to define a scenario, add some devices to it and instantiate their feature objects as their class attributes.
 This describes what your testcase needs.

 Then you think about **what you have**.
 How does your test rack or your test pc/pipeline look like?
 All this can be